yujinakayama/transpec/README.md

 See [Supported Conversions - Boolean matchers](#boolean-matchers) for more details.

+### `-e/--explicit-spec-type`

+Add explicit spec `:type` metadata to example groups in a project using rspec-rails.

+See [Supported Conversions - Implicit spec types in rspec-rails](#implicit-spec-types-in-rspec-rails) for more details.

 ### `-a/--no-yield-any-instance`

 Suppress yielding receiver instances to `any_instance` implementation blocks as the first block argument.